thoroughly edited 3/18/14 and 3/12/18.]

 obedience to the king.

 Likewise, Israel would almost certainly have been better off with a religion that helped it maintain a more positive relationship to Judah.
-Common Israelite/Jewish worship might have avoiced the situation where Syria and Israel gang up on Judah and then Judah strips the temple to pay the Assyrians to help them against their northern neighbors!
+Common Israelite/Jewish worship might have avoided the situation where Syria and Israel gang up on Judah.
+There's tragedy in the fact that Judah has to strip the temple to pay the Assyrians to help them against their northern neighbors!

 Under Jeroboam II, Israel seemed to on track to prosperity

 political success, but, while the author of II Kings does summarize the

 achievements of Jeroboam II, the overall picture remains bleak.
 A

 historian writing about the fall of Israel would probably focus on

 bad political choices.
 Israel can't quite figure out what to do about